quicwg/ops-drafts/draft-ietf-quic-manageability.md

 information will also cause the connection to fail.

-QUIC is expected to evolve rapidly, so new versions, both experimental and IETF standard versions, will be deployed in the Internet more often than with traditional Internet- and transport-layer protocols.
+QUIC is expected to evolve rapidly, so new versions, both experimental and IETF standard versions, will be deployed on the Internet more often than with traditional Internet- and transport-layer protocols.
 Using a particular version number to recognize valid QUIC traffic is likely to persistently miss a fraction of QUIC flows and completely fail in the near future, and is therefore